 Intermittent Catheterization

-In some cases, intermittent catheters may be recommended by a healthcare professional to help manage symptoms and reduce leakage.
+In some cases, a healthcare professional may recommend intermittent catheters to help manage symptoms and reduce leakage.
 Talk to your doctor or urologist to see what they suggest is best for your needs.

 Seeking Support and Products to Manage Overactive Bladder